outovhush/revops-portfolio/spreadsheet_report_refactor/README.md

 <img src="https://github.com/outovhush/revops-portfolio/blob/main/spreadsheet_report_refactor/mrpu_penetration_revenue.png">

 ### Aggregate Penetration - Actuals vs Forecast
-Shqoing a spike in aggregate penetration forecast April on March.
-Need to dive in to clarify the driving factor vs forecasting error.
+Showing spike in aggregate penetration forecast April on March.
+We can drill-down on the chart to identify where it comes from and if there is the forecast opportunity driving this vs just a forecasting error.
 <img src="https://github.com/outovhush/revops-portfolio/blob/main/spreadsheet_report_refactor/spike_in_penetration_forecast.png">